sahilee26/Neural-Artistic-Style-Transfer/README.md

 ![output](output/100.png)

-These were the input images used (me sleeping at a hackathon and Starry Night):
+These were the input images used (museum and painting):

 ![input-content](louvre_small.jpg)